Home ยป Recipes ยป dinner

 Tips + Modifications

-You can chill this salad for an hour before serving it.
+I recommend chilling this salad for an hour before serving.
 Just make sure to leave the dressing off until you are ready to eat it.

 Fall Salad with Pumpkin Maple Vinaigrette